 \textbf{In terms of text quality}, AGMark achieves the best performance in the vast majority of settings.
-For instance, on the Llava-Next backbone evaluated using AMBER dataset, it significantly outperforms the second-best method, MorphMark, in linguistic quality.
-Specifically, AGMark reduces perplexity by 0.18 (4.80 vs. 4.98) and improves BLEU by 4.96\% (31.88\% vs. 26.92\%).
-Notably, AGMark is the only method that exceeds 91 on both semantic alignment metrics.
-Crucially, these improvements do not come at the cost of detectability. \textbf{Regarding detectability}, AGMark achieves an AUC above 99.36\% and an accuracy above 96.22\% across three models and two datasets.
-Notably, AGMark’s watermark detection performance AUC consistently ranks among the top two methods, indicating strong detection reliability.
-This confirms that embedding visual evidence into the watermarking process effectively aligns the generated text with visual content without compromising the watermark’s statistical detectability.
+For instance, on the Llava-Next backbone evaluated using the AMBER dataset, it significantly outperforms the second-best method, MorphMark, in linguistic quality.
+Specifically, AGMark reduces perplexity by 0.18 (4.80 vs. 4.98) and improves BLEU by 4.96 percentage points (31.88\% vs. 26.92\%).
+Notably, AGMark is the only method that exceeds 91\% on both semantic alignment metrics.
+Crucially, these improvements do not come at the cost of detectability.

+\textbf{Regarding detectability}, AGMark achieves an AUC of at least 99.36\% and an accuracy of at least 96.22\% across three models and two datasets.
+Notably, AGMark consistently ranks among the top two methods in terms of AUC across the vast majority of settings, demonstrating strong detection reliability.
+This confirms that accounting for visual evidence in the watermarking process effectively aligns the generated text with visual content without compromising the watermark’s statistical detectability.